1. >

 Violation of College Policy

-If the program university severs the student-university relationship because of policy or regulation violations, the scholarship funds will also no longer be available to this student.
+• Should the program university terminate the student-university relationship due to policy or regulation violations, the associated scholarship funds will no longer be available to the student.